diegorad/MiniLab_3_Relative/README.md

 # MiniLab 3 Relative
 MIDI remote script and a translation layer for the implementation of a "Relative DAW" mode for the Arturia MiniLab 3 controller in Ableton.

-The provided "DAW" mode in the MiniLab 3 implements the 8 infinite encoders as abolute knobs.
+The provided "DAW" mode in the MiniLab 3 uses its 8 infinite encoders as abolute knobs.
 This is a major downfall as when a knob mapping is changed (e.g. when switching tracks), moving the knob will result in the currently mapped parameter value *jumping* to the absolute value of the knob, which is far from ideal.
-Here I provide a workaround this issue using a modified *MIDI remote script* and a translation layer for the incoming MIDI signals from the Minilab 3.
+Here I provide a workaround this issue using a modified *MIDI remote script* and a *translation layer* for the incoming MIDI signals from the Minilab 3.

 The `MiniLab_3_Rel` folder is a modified version of the official MIDI remote script included in Ableton 12 for the MiniLab 3.
 It includes a modification in the *elements.py* module which tells Ableton to expect relative values (*LinearBinaryOffset*) from the MiniLab 3 knobs.